google/comprehensive-rust/src/index.md

 > <https://google.github.io/comprehensive-rust/>.
 If you are reading somewhere
 > else, please check there for updates.
 >
+> The course is available in other languages.
+Select your preferred language in
+> the top right corner of the page or check the
+> [Translations](running-the-course/translations.md) page for a list of all
+> available translations.
+>
 > The course is also available [as a PDF](comprehensive-rust.pdf).

 The goal of the course is to teach you Rust.
 We assume you don't know anything